5 minute read

 Well, not necessarily!

-The U.S. tour operators came to a realization that they cannot remain profitable without optimizing their business processes.
+The U.S. travel businesses came to a realization that they cannot remain profitable without optimizing their business processes.

 Why is that so?